XTechnology-TR/pbot/readme.md

 TODO:
 * Twitter moment
-* Meidum
+* Medium
 * ....

 # How to Earn More With Publisher Bot?
 It is easy.
 The bot will also publish your posts on crypto-based platforms like d.tube.
-It will put your desire links at the description. it could be your youtube channel link, your ETH donation address or whatever.
+It will put your desire links in the description. it could be your youtube channel link, your ETH donation address, or whatever.
 This will automatically viral your videos because of the massive links!

 Installation